shadwickyoung/GettingToKnow/README.md

 **How will I know when you're grumpy?**

 - I'll say something.
-Pretty thick skin.
-If something is bothering me, I'll vocalize it.
-You likely won't be able to tell from my general demeanor, body language and actions.
+My skin is fairly thick and if something is bothering me, I'll vocalize it.
+You likely won't be able to tell if I'm having a bad day from my general demeanor, body language and actions.
 I'll stay positive and keep the mood upbeat.

 **How can I help you when you're grumpy?**